WST-X Series: Wavelet Scattering Transform for Interpretable Speech Deepfake Detection: Abstract

 \section{Abstract}

-Designing front-ends for speech deepfake detectors primarily focuses on two categories.
-Hand-crafted filterbank features are transparent but are limited in capturing high-level semantic details, often resulting in performance gaps compared to self-supervised (SSL) features.
+In this work, we focus on front-end design for speech deepfake detectors, the component that determines the discriminative acoustic cues provided to the classifier.
+Existing approaches are primarily categorized into two types.
+Hand-crafted filterbank features are transparent but limited in capturing higher-level information.
 SSL features, in turn, lack interpretability and may overlook fine-grained spectral anomalies.
-We propose the WST-X series, a novel family of feature extractors that combines the best of both worlds via the wavelet scattering transform (WST), integrating wavelets with nonlinearities analogous to deep convolutional networks.
-We investigate 1D and 2D WSTs to extract acoustic details and higher-order structural anomalies, respectively.
-Experimental results on the recent and challenging Deepfake-Eval-2024 dataset indicate that WST-X outperforms existing front-ends by a wide margin.
-Our analysis reveals that a small averaging scale ($J$), combined with high-frequency and directional resolutions ($Q, L$), is critical for capturing subtle artifacts.
-This underscores the value of translation-invariant and deformation-stable features for robust and interpretable speech deepfake detection.
+We propose the WST-X series, a novel family of feature extractors that combines the best of both worlds via the wavelet scattering transform (WST), which cascades wavelet convolutions with modulus nonlinearities to produce deformation-stable, multi-scale features.
+Experiments on the recent Deepfake-Eval-2024 benchmark, together with cross-dataset evaluations on the SpoofCeleb and In-the-Wild, show that WST-X outperforms existing front-ends by a wide margin.
+Our analysis reveals that a small averaging scale ($J$), combined with high-frequency and directional resolutions ($Q$, $L$), is critical for capturing subtle artifacts.
+This underscores the value of stable and translation-invariant features for speech deepfake detection.